Pike1868/qr-code-component-main/docs/README.md

 I want to continue practicing frontend projects using tailwind and learn how to better use github as well.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**

 ### Useful resources

 - [TailwindCSS](https://tailwindcss.com/) - Tailwindcss documentation helped getting started and understand different classes and how to use them.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author

 - Frontend Mentor - [@pike1868](https://www.frontendmentor.io/profile/pike1868)
 - Twitter - [@LuisMendozaio](https://twitter.com/LuisMendozaio)

-**Note: Delete this note and add/remove/edit lines above based on what links you'd like to share.**

 ## Acknowledgments

 Watched a few tailwindcss videos from Net Ninjas tutorial on youtube.
 This is his channel: https://www.youtube.com/c/TheNetNinja

-**Note: Delete this note and edit this section's content as necessary.
-If you completed this challenge by yourself, feel free to delete this section entirely.**